National Health Insurance Scheme in Nigeria (NHIS)

 3. Vulnerable Group

-Vulnerable Group Social Health Insurance Programmes are designed to offer healthcare services to individuals who, due to their physical status (including age), are unable to engage in any meaningful economic activity.
+I mean those who, due to their physical status (including age), are unable to engage in any meaningful economic activity.

 They include the following:

-It is a program designed to offer healthcare services to Physically/Mentally Challenged Persons who, due to their physical status, are unable to engage in any meaningful economic activity. - Prison Inmates Social Health Insurance Programme(PISHIP):- A program designed to provide health care services to inmates of Nigeria Prisons and offending minors in Borstal Homes, who by their restriction, cannot engage in any activity to earn income.
+A program designed to provide health care services to inmates of Nigeria Prisons and offending minors in Borstal Homes, who by their restriction, cannot engage in any activity to earn income.

-- The Children Under Five (5) Social Health Insurance Programme (CUFSHIP) is a program specifically designed to provide health coverage for children under the age of five (5) years nationwide, as they are considered vulnerable.
+It is a program specifically designed to provide health coverage for children under the age of five (5) years nationwide, as they are considered vulnerable.

-- Pregnant Women
+4. Pregnant Women

-- Retirees
+5. Retirees

-- Aged
+6. Aged

-Log on to their website HERE locate the registration area and fill in the required fields.
-Please use a computer rather than a phone, as research has shown that using phones can lead to errors.
+However, please use a computer rather than a phone, as research has shown that using phones can lead to errors.

 However, you can fill out your form and that of other people you wish to enroll.
 After that, submit the form and print it out too.